 Golden Chicken Broth (Brodo di Pollo)

 Chicken broth, rich in taste and nourishment, is the ultimate comfort food on a cold day, the go-to restorative when we have the sniffles.
-It’s also one of the most common food enhancers in the restaurant business.
-Making it at home elevates broth — and all the dishes it enriches — to another level altogether.
-This recipe for golden homemade chicken broth comes from Italy, where it is known as Brodo di Pollo, or simply Brodo.
+It is also one of the most common food enhancers in the restaurant business.
+Making broth at home elevates it to another level altogether โ€” and all the dishes it enriches.

 pot of golden chicken broth